markster70/M9-WP-Boilerplate/README.md

 ## Setup Guidance

 - run 'composer install at the root in terminal'
-- run 'npm install at the root in terminal'
+- run 'npm install at the root in terminal' - suggest you check package.json prior to ensure in has the f-e pre-requisites you need

+I include :

+Vue - need to uncomment the vue-plugin for vite in vite.config - see the comments GSAP - Used for Animation
+AOS - Also used for animation - may want either gsap or aos Splide - Great carousel

 - Create an empty database in phpmyadmin via MAMP / WAMP - Use 'utf8mb4_unicode_ci' as the encoding
 - Add a user for that database with full privileges to the newly created database.
 Use strong passwords.
 - Set up your local dev site in MAMP / WAMP - the root directory needs to be the 'public' directory of this repo